heisenbergsdog/heisenbergsdog.github.io/_pages/quotes.md

 The very worst poetry of all perished along with its creator, Paula Nancy Millstone Jennings of Greenberg, Essex, England, in the destruction of planet Earth.

+"You know," said Arthur, "it's at times like this, when I'm trapped in a Vogon airlock with a man from Betelgeuse, and about to die of asphyxiation in deep space, that I really wish I'd listened to what my mother told me when I was young."
+"Why, what did she tell you?"
+"I don't know, I didn't listen."